💡 Quick Summary

 Wegovy Pill vs. Wegovy Injection: Full Comparison

 Both forms contain semaglutide and work through the same GLP-1 receptor mechanism.
-Here is how they compare across the dimensions that matter most to patients:
+Here's how they compare across the dimensions that matter most:

 | Factor | Wegovy Pill (Oral) | Wegovy Injection |